ccgus/fmdb/README.markdown

 2. An empty string (`@""`).
 An empty database is created at a temporary location.
 This database is deleted with the `FMDatabase` connection is closed.
 3. `NULL`.
 An in-memory database is created.
 This database will be destroyed with the `FMDatabase` connection is closed.

+(For more information on temporary and in-memory databases, read the sqlite documentation on the subject: http://www.sqlite.org/inmemorydb.html)

 	FMDatabase *db = [FMDatabase databaseWithPath:@"/tmp/tmp.db"];

 ### Opening